 Inset days in September: Monday 4th September

 First day of term for pupils in September: Thursday 2nd September

-School uniform can be ordered through Penn Sports Ltd. Due to current circumstances they have certain suggestions for purchases.
-Please see the below information for more details and for their contact details.
+School uniform can be ordered through Penn Sports Ltd. Please see the contact details below.
 For more information regarding our school uniform, please refer to the 'Our School' section and the page 'School Uniform'.

 Find us at: